January 9, 2023

-Slack is a platform that acts as the HQ for all a company’s communications.
+Slack is a platform that acts as the HQ for all your company’s communications.

 With Slack you can create channels related to specific topics, departments or projects, as well as private messaging channels with other people in your organization.